9 Reasons School Wellness Programs Are a Smart School Strategy 2022

 When combined with access to school fitness facilities and kitchens it’s almost natural for school wellness programs to start to see spontaneous wellness activities popping up at schools throughout the district.

-Some schools have special fitness classes like Zumba or yoga specifically for other employees.
+Some schools have special fitness classes like Zumba or yoga specifically for their employees.
 In the summer months when school is out employees will often create hiking clubs.
 Obviously any employees at any worksite can put together their own health and fitness activities.

 What makes schools so special is the access to fitness and nutrition facilities, close-knit working groups that are almost like family, and access to faculty and staff who are experts at exercise, fitness, unhealthy eating.